Compute Environments#

 This section contains instructional materials and helper scripts to set up your computational environment for running HyTEST workflows and scripts in this repository.

 The HyTEST workflows are built largely on the Pangeo software stack, and are designed to be portable between the cloud, HPC clusters, and your local computer (though some workflows may take an unreasonable amount of time to complete if you are working only on a local computer).
+Most of our workflows are contained in Jupyter notebooks, and we recommend running them in JupyterLab or another development environment of your choice that supports Jupyter notebooks.
+If you are working on a team, you may want to consider using a shared JupyterHub instance, which allows multiple users to work in the same environment and share files easily.
+Below, we describe a few options for setting up or connecting to JupyterHub resources.

 Setting Up Your Own Computing Environment#